-- (a) A physician who is compensated through a Salary Agreement or Service Contract, and who is paid an annual rate that is above the range maximum for the applicable practice category on Schedule A or Schedule B to the Alternative Payments Subsidiary Agreement, will only be entitled to compensation increases to the extent that the resulting rate is within the Salary Agreement Range or Service Contract Range applicable to that physician. - (b) The increases identified in sections 1.1(a) and 1.2(a) do not apply to targeted funds including, but not limited to, new targeted funds which have been reflected in sections 1.1(b), 1.1(c) and 1.2(b) of this Appendix F and in Article 5 of the General Practitioners Subsidiary Agreement, Article 6 of the Specialists Subsidiary Agreement, and Article 12 of the Rural Practice Subsidiary Agreement.
-In particular, and without limiting the generality of the forgoing, in the event that any targeted funds are used for increases to Fees, Service Contract Ranges, Service Contract Rates, Salary Agreement Ranges, Salary Agreement Rates, Sessional Contract Rates, the reading fee for a screening mammogram and/or the MRI fee (collectively "Targeted Increase"): - (i) the base years for the application of any such Targeted Increase will be the Fiscal Year commencing April 1, 2011 for any Targeted Increase made effective April 1, 2012 and the Fiscal year commencing April 1, 2012 for any Targeted Increase made effective April 1, 2013; and - (ii) the increases identified in sections 1.1(a) and/or 1.2(a) will be applied prior to the application of any Targeted Increase.
+- (b) The gross allocation of the funds described in this section 1.6 among Specialist Sections for Fiscal Years 2016/2017, 2017/2018 and 2018/2019 will be adjudicated by a third-party adjudicator who will consider the effect of both intersectional and interprovincial disparities in compensation and will allocate half the funds in each Fiscal Year toward addressing intersectional disparities in compensation and half the funds in each Fiscal Year toward addressing interprovincial disparities in compensation.
+Once the gross allocation of funds for all three Fiscal Years is determined by the adjudicator, the resulting changes to the Payment Schedule will be determined in accordance with Articles 12 and 13 of the 2014 Physician Master Agreement, and will be effective as of April 1st of the Fiscal Year for which the funding is allocated.
+Any financial impact to any Physician Section resulting from the allocation of this funding to a specific Specialist Section, will be paid out of the Specialist Section allocation that produces such a cross-sectional impact. - (c) The adjudication described in this section 1.6 will be conducted in accordance with procedures as determined by the adjudicator and will include an opportunity for the Specialist Sections, the Government and the Doctors of BC to make submissions on the allocation of the funds over all three Fiscal Years.
+The adjudication process will commence no later than June 1, 2015 and will conclude by December 31, 2015. - 1.7 General - (a) Consistent with section 7.3 of the Alternative Payments Subsidiary Agreement, a physician who is compensated through a Salary Agreement or Service Contract, and who is paid an annual rate that is above the range maximum for the applicable practice category on Schedule A or Schedule B to the Alternative Payments Subsidiary Agreement, will be entitled to the applicable lump sum payment and compensation increases described in sections 1.1, 1.2(a) (iii), 1.3(a) (iii), 1.4(a) (iii) and 1.5(a) (iii) of this Appendix F only. - (b) The increases identified in sections 1.2,(a), 1.3(a), 1.4(a), and 1.5(a) do not apply to targeted funds including, but not limited to, new targeted funds which have been reflected in sections 1.2(b), 1.3(b), 1.4(c), 1.5(b) and 1.6(a) of this Appendix F and in Article 5 of the General Practitioners Subsidiary Agreement, Article 6 of the Specialists Subsidiary Agreement, and Article 12 of the Rural Practice Subsidiary Agreement in the year in which those targeted funds are introduced.
+In particular, and without limiting the generality of the forgoing, in the event that any targeted funds are used for increases to Fees, Service Contract Rates, Service Contract Rates, the reading fee for a screening mammogram and/or the MRI fee (collectively "Targeted Increase"): - (i) the base years for the application of any such Targeted Increase will be the Fiscal Year commencing April 1, 2014 for any Targeted Increase made effective April 1, 2015, Fiscal Year commencing April 1, 2015 for any